Shildifreak/MCG_CRAFT/README.md

 We now have a voxel based game engine that can be used for teaching the basics of programming.
 A plugin approach allows students to create and later combine their own versions of the game.
-These so called resource packs allow to add
+These so called feature packs allow to add
 - new worlds with custom terrain generation
 - textures
 - 3D models for blocks and entities